Monroe

 So, to a great extent, handling depends on optimising the vehicle's suspension dynamics, or dynamic control.
 This means that when a vehicle is in motion, all the components in the suspension system work together effectively to provide tyre-to-road contact.
 The amount of this traction force between the tyres and the road is the major factor in how well a vehicle can manoeuvre through corners, or as it stops and accelerates.

-The components of the suspension system perform five basic functions:
+The components of the suspension system perform six basic functions:

 1. Maintain correct vehicle ride height